 This is a leather-like case for the HP-71B.
 It perfectly fits, with room to include the Quick Reference Guide and/or some keyboard overlays, and keeps the machine well protected against falls to the floor and impacts, but it has a terrible flaw in the (very) long run: after 20 or 30 years elapse the black mesh which lines the interior will disintegrate into a fine black powder that gets into all places: the LCD, the keyboard, the ports, inside the machine itself.
 The case can be recovered by thoroughly washing it till there are no traces of the black powder but the process of cleaning the HP-71B, while quite possible, is cumbersome and very time-consuming.
 The black powder doesn't seem to harm the machine, though.

-If you've got one or more HP-71B insides these cases right now, you'd do well to inspect them carefully, and either store them out of the cases or place them inside hermetically sealed plastic bags inside the cases, to prevent the eventual disintegration's nasty effects.
+If you've got one or more HP-71B inside these cases right now, you'd do well to inspect them carefully, and either store them out of the cases or place them in hermetically sealed plastic bags inside the cases, to prevent the eventual disintegration's nasty effects.